ntluong95/positron-python-package-manager/README.md

 ## 🚀 Features

 - ✅ View all **installed Python packages** in a tidy sidebar
+- ✅ View all **loaded Python packages**.
+When hovering the loaded packages'name, a tooltip will show to display the information of name alias, sub-modules imported
 - ✅ **Install** packages directly from pane
 - ✅ **Uninstall** packages with a single click
 - ✅ 🔍 **Search** by name or title (fuzzy search supported)
+- ✅ Check the box to import packages.
+Due to the complexity of importing package conventions in Python, check the box will import the entire package.
+Importing python package usually requires to be declared explicitly

 ---